ShoaibVai/GrowDev/SRS.md

-FR2.4: Users shall be able to set project timelines and milestones FR2.5: System shall track project progress through development phases FR2.6: Users shall be able to view project dashboards with status summaries 3.1.3 Team Management
+FR2.4: Users shall be able to set project timelines and milestones FR2.5: System shall track project progress through development phases FR2.6: Users shall be able to view project dashboards with status summaries 3.1.3 Project Staffing & Assignment
-FR3.1: Project managers shall be able to create and manage teams FR3.2: Project managers shall be able to invite team members via email FR3.3: Project managers shall be able to define custom roles FR3.4: Project managers shall be able to assign roles to team members FR3.5: Team members shall be able to accept or decline invitations 3.1.4 Task Allocation
+FR3.1: Project managers shall be able to create and manage project member rosters FR3.2: Project managers shall be able to search the user directory and invite members via email FR3.3: Project managers shall be able to define custom project roles mapped to functional/non-functional requirements FR3.4: Project managers shall be able to assign roles and link open tasks (e.g., FR4, NFR8) to specific project members FR3.5: Invitees shall be able to accept or decline project membership requests 3.1.4 Task Allocation
 FR4.1: Project managers shall be able to create tasks for development aspects FR4.2: Project managers shall be able to assign tasks to specific team members